-Over 50 years old, Seattle's most iconic building is as quirky and beloved as ever.
-The distinctive, towering, 605-foot-high structure is visible throughout much of Seattle—but the view from the inside out is even better.
-A less-than-one-minute ride up to the observation deck yields 360-degree vistas of Downtown Seattle, the Olympic Mountains, Elliott Bay, Queen Anne Hill, Lake Union, and the Cascade Range.
-Built for the 1962 World's Fair, the Needle has educational kiosks, interactive trivia game stations for kids, and the glass-enclosed SpaceBase store and Pavilion spiraling around the base of the tower.
-The top-floor SkyCity restaurant is "revolutionary" (literally—watch the skyline evolve as you dine) and the elevator trip and observation deck are complimentary with your reservation.
-If the forecast says you may have a sunny day during your visit, schedule the Needle for that day!
-If you can't decide whether you want the daytime or nighttime view, for an extra ten bucks you can buy a ticket that allows you to visit twice in one day.
-(Also look for package deals with Chihuly Garden and Glass.)
+Seattle's most iconic building is as quirky as ever, and a 2018 remodel restored and improved it.
+The distinctive, towering, 605-foot-high structure is visible throughout much of Seattle—but the view from the inside is also great.
+A less-than-one-minute ride up to the observation deck yields 360-degree vistas of Downtown Seattle, the Olympic Mountains, Elliott Bay, Queen Anne Hill, Lake Union, and the Cascade Range through floor-to-ceiling windows, the open-air observation area, and the rotating glass floor.
+Built for the 1962 World's Fair, the Needle has an app to guide you around and interactive experiences to leave your own mark.
+Schedule your visit for a day with a sunny forecast if you're lucky enough to have one.
+If you can't decide whether you want the daytime or nighttime view, buy the day/night pass that allows you to visit twice in one day.
+Also look for package deals with Chihuly Garden and Glass.